No. 37 Belongs in Cooperstown, How To Get Dave Stieb To Cooperstown

 Blake and Len’s mission is clear: retire No. 37 and get Stieb into the Hall of Fame.
 With the 50th anniversary of the Blue Jays approaching, they believe it’s time for the organization to honor its greatest pitcher.

-“He’s won in 1A with Roy Halladay,” Len said.
-“One’s in the Hall.
+“He’s #1 and 1A with Roy Halladay,” Len said to state the Level of Excellence that Stieb represents “One of then is in the Hall.
 The other should be.”

 📣 Join the Movement

-If you’re a Blue Jays fan who believes in honoring greatness, follow on social media.
-Share the stats.
-Tell the stories.
-And help make sure that Dave Stieb’s legacy gets the spotlight it’s long overdue.
+If you’re a Blue Jays fan who believes in honoring greatness of players like Dave Stieb, follow on social media.
+Share the stats, the stories, and help make sure that Dave Stieb’s legacy gets the spotlight it’s long overdue for.